Kapaya/vlhcc21/paper.md

 - A unified model for web scraping and customization that combines web scraping (by demonstration and programing) with web customization through a shared spreadsheet formula language
 - An implementation of the unified model for web scraping and customization that combines key design principles in a novel way ([@sec:design-principles])
-- An evaluation of the model via a user study that provides some qualitive results of using of it, an example gallery of websites that the model works on and doesn't work on and a cognitive dimensions of notation analysis of the model ([@sec:evaluation])
+- An evaluation of the model via a formative user study that provides qualitive results of using of it, an example gallery of websites that the model works on and doesn't work on and a cognitive dimensions of notation analysis of the model ([@sec:evaluation])

 We end by discussing opportunities for future work ([@sec:conclusion]).